phulam11031996/mereddium/README.md

 That should start the front-end server, and the landing page will be http://localhost:3000/

 #### Run API and E2E tests:
 Both backend and frontend needs to run for running the tests.
-Inside the root directory `cd frontend`<br />
+Inside the root directory<br />
+`cd frontend`<br />
 `npm run cypress:open`<br />

 #### Run JUnit and Mock tests:
-Inside the root directory.
+Inside the root directory.<br />
+`cd backend`
 `cd backend`<br />
 `npm test`<br />